pauloarayasantiago/portafolio/README.md

 # 👋 Hi, I'm Paulo Araya-Santiago!
 Welcome to my portafolio.

 ## 🎓 About Me
 - 🎓 I'm currently studying to work as a Data Analyst using Machine Learning.
+I have a Data Analyst specilized in Machine Learning professional certificate from Codecademt.
 - 🎥 I'm a major in communications and audiovisual production, in the University of Costa Rica.
 - 📸 Freelance Photographer.
 - 🌐 Fluent in English and Spanish, with some basic German and Portuguese knowledge.